24/7 Support

 • A complete absence of sperm in the ejaculate due to obstruction or defective sperm production

-• esticular cancer patients with semen samples frozen prior to treatment.
+• cancer patients with semen samples frozen before treatment.

 • Severely decreased sperm motility, including totally immotile sperm.

-Fertilization occurs when one of the sperm enters into the cytoplasm of the egg.
+Fertilization occurs when one of the sperm enters the egg’s cytoplasm.
 In the ICSI process, a tiny needle, called a micropipette, is used to inject a single sperm into the center of the egg.
 With either traditional IVF or ICSI, once fertilization occurs, the fertilized egg (now called an embryo) grows in a laboratory for 1 to 5 days before it is transferred to the woman’s uterus (womb).

 Very few sperms are sufficient as we use one sperm for one egg.